lcalbertson/Arduino-Practice-exercises/README.md

 6 - Using a single LED and a momentary switch write a sketch where a user can push the button to turn on and off the LED (lookup switch debouncing but keep it simple it’s not critical)

-7 - Make a ‘3 way lamp’ using the LED and button to let the user turn on the light at 100/50/25/off
+7 - Make a "3 way lamp" using the LED and button to let the user turn on the light at 100/50/25/off

 8 - Using the arduino serial monitor write a sketch where a user can turn on a single LED by typing the number 1 and turn off the LED by typing the number 2